 If deemed necessary, ensuring DBS checks have been obtained for young people on work experience who are over 16-years-old and in regular contact with pupils.

-The headteacher is responsible for:
+The deputy headteacher is responsible for:

 The day-to-day implementation of this policy.